thomasaarholt/prism-em.github.io/installation.md

 cmake ../
 ```

-This will generate a Makefile/Visual Studio Project/Xcode project with the necessary dependencies and paths to compile *Prismatic*.
+This will generate a Makefile  project with the necessary dependencies and paths to compile *Prismatic*.
 The default
 behavior is to build only the CLI without GPU support.
 These options can be enabled as described in later sections.
 Finally, compile and install *Prismatic* with: